What is Tax Increment Financing (TIF)?

 Go back to learn about other policies that can be used to capitalize on market activity

-This section draws on information from the Massachusetts Department of Housing and Community Development, Tax Increment Financing program webpage.
+This section draws on information from the Massachusetts Department of Housing and Community Development, Community Services webpage on the Urban Center Housing-Tax Increment Financing program.

 See the Madison, Wisconsin Community & Economic Development Unit webpage on Tax Increment Financing.